 If you’re staying in on Halloween night, why not watch a scary movie with your friends?
 Or if that’s too freaky for you, how about finding the Halloween episodes of your favourite sitcom box sets and re-watch those.
 If you want to get a bit of a party going, browse Spotify’s Halloween playlists to find some themed music for your evening in.

 Even if you’re working or going to college on Halloween it doesn’t mean you can’t get involved in all the spooky shenanigans.
 Why not pull on a pair of scary socks underneath your suit trousers to get into the Halloween spirit (pun intended!)?
-Our Mr. Zukkato vampire socks look just like a normal pair of red socks at the ankle, so only you will know what horrors are lurking inside your shoes.
 Screamy Ed adds a crazy orange, red and black pattern to your outfit and his face will shock your friends when you take off your boots.
+You can also choose to build your own paper model.

 Crazy carved pumpkins